Ayms/node-Tor/README.md

 	https://github.com/joyent/node/issues/3574 (openssl)
 	https://github.com/joyent/node/issues/3504 (python)
 	https://github.com/joyent/node/issues/3516 (node.js)

+####Windows installation : you must wait for now, please see here why and how to proceed if you really want to install it on windows http://dailyjs.com/2012/05/17/windows-and-node-3/

 To launch it, you need to be in the lib directory (some small inconvenient that will be fixed) :